mui/mui-x/docs/data/tree-view/simple-tree-view/items/items.md

 import { TreeItem } from '@mui/x-tree-view/TreeItem';
 ```

-The Simple Tree View component enables you to pass its items as a direct JSX children.
+The Simple Tree View component receives its items directly as JSX children.

 {{"demo": "BasicSimpleTreeView.js"}}

 ### Item identifier

 Each Tree Item must have a unique `nodeId`.
-This identifier is used internally to identify the item in the various models, and to track them across updates.
+This is used internally to identify the item in the various models, and to track it across updates.

 ```tsx
 <SimpleTreeView>